atsign-foundation/docs.atsign.com/content_dev/docs/tutorials/at-dude/5_dude_service.md

 ##### DudeService Methods

-We'll now discuss the network calls that are made to the @platform to perform various CRUD operation.
+We'll now discuss the network calls that are made to the atPlatform to perform various CRUD operation.

 ###### putDude Method

-This method saves the `DudeModel` and `ProfileModel` on the @platform.
+This method saves the `DudeModel` and `ProfileModel` on the atPlatform.

 ```dart
   /// Saves Dude to the receiver's remote secondary and stats to the sender's local secondary.